Andrew released under investigation after misconduct in public office arrest

 The former prince, who became the first senior royal in modern history to be arrested, is accused of sharing sensitive information with Epstein while serving as the UK’s trade envoy.

-Andrew was pictured slouched in the back of a vehicle on Thursday evening as he left Aylsham police station in Norfolk.
+Andrew was pictured slouched in the back of a vehicle on Thursday evening as he left Aylsham police station in Norfolk after he was in custody for around 11 hours.

 His brother, the King, said earlier that “the law must take its course” after expressing his “deepest concern” over the arrest, which came after millions of files were released by the US Department of Justice in relation to the Epstein scandal.